Rubber Fatigue Mats

 Because these mats have a design made for use in a kitchen or commercial facility where spills may occur, they can withstand a lot of harsh substances.

-If you spill an oil-based or a greasy substance on a mat that does not withstand these substances, you should clean the spill as quickly as possible.
+If you spill an oil-based or greasy substance on a mat that does not withstand these substances, you should clean up the spill as quickly as possible.

-Use a neutral pH based cleaner diluted with warm water to remove stains and other unwanted substances on the surface of the tile.
+Use a neutral pH-based cleaner diluted with warm water to remove stains and other unwanted substances from the surface of the tile.
 Allow them to air dry naturally after mopping.

 To remove dry debris or solids, run a vacuum cleaner over the top or sweep with a broom.